Illumina/hap.py/doc/happy.md

 `-f` command line option).
 Note that it will not apply to region the subsetting operations implemented in `-T` and `-R`, which use the default behavior of bcftools (REF position match).

+If the confident regions only contain the padding base, we can fix them using the `--adjust-conf-regions` command line option.
+This option will correctly pad all confident insertions.

 ## Internal Variant Normalisation and Haplotype Comparison